stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 Yes, only during the beta.
 Starting Q1 2023, you'll be able to open public repos without being logged in.

-### To open a repo in Codeflow IDE, I need to be signed into StackBlitz and GitHub?
+### To open a repo in Codeflow IDE, do I need to be signed in both on StackBlitz and GitHub?
 Or only one of them?

 You need to sign into stackblitz *using* GitHub.